neurodatascience/file_tree_check/docs/source/demo.md

             ['baby_swan-imposter.jpg']
 ```
 This shows that two ponds have two momma ducks, and one has four.
 Furthermore we can see that 7 of the momma ducks have 3 ducklings and their own identification file.
 One momma duck is harboring an imposter baby swan.
+If you inspect the file tree you will see there is nothing to match with the imposter swan.
+In these situations the full name of the file or directory will be used for its own category.

-If you scroll down the 'summary.txt' file you will see similar information, but in a different format.
+If you scroll down the 'summary.txt' file you will see more information, but lets move on for now.

 ### 3. Second run, let's get more specific.